-A not-for-profit organization is accountable to stakeholders such as donors, grantors, organizations that provide financing, regulators and people who use the resources of the organization.
-Those stakeholders rely on the organization to protect its reputation, and to properly and prudently use the monies it receives - whether fees, donations, grants or exchange contracts.
-In addition to being accountable to its stakeholders, the organization has a much broader responsibility to society at large because of its tax-exempt status.
-Tax exemption is a way to recognize the societal value of the services the organization delivers.
+A not-for-profit institution is accountable to stakeholders such as donors, grantors, organizations that provide financing, regulators and people who use the resources of the institution.
+Those stakeholders rely on the institution to protect its reputation and properly and prudently use the monies it receives - whether fees, donations, grants or exchange contracts.
+In addition to being accountable to its stakeholders, the institution has a much broader responsibility to society at large because of its tax-exempt status.
+Tax exemption is a way to recognize the societal value of the services the institution delivers.
 It is also a method by which all taxpayers underwrite those services.
-In effect, every taxpayer is a stakeholder in your organization.
-In order to govern effectively, the board must verify that management has adopted financial practices that are compliant with regulations and best practices, and adhere to high ethical standards.
-The audit committee's primary role is to instill confidence in stakeholders that the organization's financial and tax status, internal controls, risk management, and compliance procedures allow it to fulfill its mission and achieve long-term viability.
+In effect, every taxpayer is a stakeholder in your institution.
+In order to govern effectively, the board must verify that management has adopted financial practices that are compliant with regulations and consistent with best practices, and adhere to high ethical standards.
+The audit committee's primary role is to instill confidence in stakeholders that the institution's financial and tax status, internal controls, risk management, and compliance procedures allow it to fulfill its mission and achieve long-term viability.